Derivative Lessons Learned?

 At this size, if even 0.01% of these derivatives are “at risk,” you’ve wiped ALL of the banks’ capital.

 How long can that bomb continue to tick?
 Nobody knows!
-Could be before I finish typing this sentence, or ten years.
+It could be before I finish typing this sentence, or ten years.
 Well, obviously, it wasn’t the first; but, it’s very doubtful that it will be the latter.
 The odds are that it will be sometime this fall.

 Image from Russia Insider